| A

 by family members or business associates according to hierarchy

+around the table.
 For an informal occasion, a Chinese place setting

 includes a beverage glass, teacup, condiment dish, rice bowl,